| Overview | Schedule | Resources | Assignments | Home |

 structure T = TestSearch(BinarySearch); T.test(); structure U = TestSort(SearchSort(BinarySearch)); U.test();

-Each of the test
+Each of the test functions should return true (and it should run

 test checks that you can construct a collection of 20,000 "random" data items and successfully